-Courses are presented in a hybrid format, with some offered online and others face to face.
+Courses are presented in a hybrid format, with some offered completely online and others having face to face interaction.
 Students will interact regularly with each other and leaders in the field, who serve as collaborating guest faculty.
 A capstone engagement project concludes the certificate.
 Recognized as one of the most valued parts of the program, it provides opportunities for coached practice with faculty and seasoned practitioners.

 Students in the program may pursue a 12-hour graduate certificate by enrolling in the courses for credit.
 The DDPE program is also designed for individuals who desire noncredit professional development instead of academic credit.

 Noncredit Registration Information

 The information below is intended for those who do not wish to receive academic credit for DDPE courses.
 Program fees do not cover potential travel costs associated with the face-to-face components of the Process Models and Capstone Experience courses.
 A 10 percent discount is available for National Coalition for Dialogue and Deliberation members.
 Registrants who do not have a Kansas State University eID will be required to obtain one after registering for the program.
 Instructions for requesting an eID will be sent to registered participants prior to the course or program start date.